 Turning the tide in Africa’s energy sector

-Officials at climate conferences around the world talk about energy transition, generating hundreds of gigawatts from clean energy sources, switching from fossil fuels to renewables, but there are hundreds of millions of people in Africa who still lack even the most basic access to energy services.
-With a rapidly increasing population that is estimated to triple by 2030, the risk is that this will be exacerbated.
+While officials at climate conferences around the world talk about energy transition, generating hundreds of gigawatts from clean energy sources, switching from fossil fuels to renewables, millions of people in Africa still lack access to basic energy services.

-African leaders must prioritize the welfare of their citizens and their needs for reliable and sustainable power to achieve sustainable development and clean energy access for all.
+African leaders must prioritize the welfare of their citizens, and their needs for reliable and sustainable power, over political gains in order to achieve sustainable development and clean energy access for all.

 Putting the People First

 As a result of these efforts, Egypt has become a powerhouse with stable grid electricity supply and a net exporter of energy.
-The Egyptian government collaborated with Siemens Energy, and successfully executed 14.4GW power projects within 27 months and fully integrated it into the grid, supplying 40 million Egyptians with reliable electricity This turnaround is a success story that demonstrates how political resolve and decisive action can be used to overcome a major challenge.
+The Egyptian government collaborated with Siemens Energy, and successfully executed 14.4GW power projects within 27 months and fully integrated it into the grid.
+This turnaround is a success story that demonstrates how political will and decisive action can be used to overcome a major challenge.
 The country's experience can be a model for other African countries that are struggling with energy insecurity.

 Breaking the Resource Curse

-Africa is a continent with vast natural resources, including high solar and wind availability, arable land, oil, natural gas, and minerals and metals.
-These resources have the potential to transform economies and create jobs for its growing population, as well as to support the energy transition.
+Africa is a continent with vast natural resources, including arable land, oil, natural gas, gold, chromium, platinum, cobalt, diamonds, uranium, iron ores, and lithium.
+These resources have the potential to transform its economy and create jobs for its growing population.
 However, for too long, Africa has been struggling with a "resource curse."
 The continent's natural resources have been extracted and sold at low prices, while the value-added stages of production have taken place elsewhere.
 This has resulted in a loss of jobs and economic opportunities for Africans.

 The energy transition presents an opportunity for Africa to break the resource curse.
 The continent has the potential to become a major producer of lithium batteries, which are essential for electric vehicles.
 Electric vehicles are becoming increasingly popular, and the demand for lithium batteries is expected to grow rapidly in the coming years.